EarthNets: Empowering AI in Earth Observation: Introduction

-To sum up, our main contributions can be summarized as follows. \begin{enumerate} \item We review more than 400 datasets published in the RS community.
-These datasets are summarized and categorized into different research tasks and research domains.
-Detailed attributes including ten different aspects are provided for each dataset. \item Systematic analyses are made from five aspects to provide insights and ideas for the future research of the RS community.
-Specifically, the volume, bibliometric analysis, resolution distributions, research domains and dataset relationship are considered for a comprehensive dataset analysis. \item To our knowledge, we are the first to measure and rank existing RS datasets using the dataset attributes provided in this study.
-Based on the ranking and selection, a new benchmark is built for the evaluation of RS methods. \item We propose to analyze the relationships between different datasets.
-The dataset correlation matrix provides a new perspective to the RS community for the exploration of new algorithms across different datasets. \item We release an open platform, termed EarthNets, for EO tasks.
-EarthNets aims to enable fair comparisons, efficient development of methods, and push the RS data to a larger research community. \end{enumerate} The rest of this paper is organized as follows.
-Section \ref{Review} reviews the existing RS datasets for different tasks.
-Section \ref{ANA} presents the analyses of the reviewed datasets from five different perspectives.
-Section \ref{RANK} introduces the proposed dataset ranking and selection method, as well as the benchmark building process.
+\item We release an open platform, EarthNets, for EO tasks.
+EarthNets aims to enable fair comparisons, efficient development of methods, and the greater availability of the RS data to a larger research community. \end{enumerate} The rest of this paper is organized as follows.
+Section \ref{Review} reviews existing RS datasets for different tasks.
+Section \ref{ANA} presents the analyses of the reviewed datasets from four different perspectives.
+Section \ref{RANK} introduces the proposed dataset ranking, selection method, and the benchmark-building process.
 Section \ref{ETN} describes the newly released EarthNets platform.
 Section \ref{EXP} presents the benchmarking results and analysis on the five selected RS datasets.
 Section \ref{CONC} concludes the paper.